kaisahakola/book-journal/README.md

 organize personal notes and ratings, view reading statistics, and discover new books through curated and AI-powered recommendations.

+**Note:** This is a personal, non-commercial project for practicing mobile development skills.
+The app is not published on any app store.

 ## Overview

 **BookJournal** was built to solve a simple but personal problem: